isomerpages/pmo-nccs/media/press-releases/_posts/2022-10-22-post-Singapore Commits To Achieve Net Zero Emissions by 2050.md

 ---
-title: Singapore Commits To Achieve Net Zero Emissions by 2050
+title: Singapore Commits to Achieve Net Zero Emissions by 2050 and to a Revised 2030 Nationally Determined Contribution; Public Sector and Jurong Lake District to Lead The Way with Net Zero Targets
 permalink: /media/press-releases/singapore-commits-to-achieve-net-zero/
 date: 2022-10-22
 layout: post